 A successful Community Policing program requires that Department members be trained in the history of policing in Oakland and engage in a restorative justice-based dialogue with community members in a manner that allows for continuous adjustments to Department practices, procedures, and policies.
-Such adjustments will repair the historical harm done by policing in Oakland, mitigate unintended consequences of such practices, procedures, and policies, and avoid further harm by eliminating the use of inappropriate practices, procedures, and policies.
+Such adjustments will repair the historical harm done by policing in Oakland, mitigate unintended consequences of such practices, procedures, and policies.
 A successful Community Policing Policy also requires that Department members receive training in cultural diversity and competency, active listening, and effective community engagement.
 Finally, a successful Community Policing program requires the Department's commitment to using de-escalation strategies when responding to issues arising in the communities.

-The Community Policing problem-solving model carries with it a commitment to implementing responses, rigorously evaluating effectiveness, and subsequently reporting the results of priorities and projects in ways that will benefit the community, the Department, and policing practices in general.1
+The Community Policing problem-solving model carries with it a commitment to implementing responses, rigorously evaluating effectiveness, and subsequently reporting the results of priorities and projects in ways that will benefit the community, the Department, and policing practices in general.

-1 Problem-Oriented Policing, Herman Goldstein, 2015.
+&lt;sup>1 Problem-Oriented Policing, Herman Goldstein, 2015.